Yankees vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in six of their past 10 games and have gone 3-3 in those contests.
+- The Yankees have played as the favorite in seven of their past 10 games and have gone 3-4 in those contests.

 Discover More About This Game